StudioSphere Pulse — Audio Intelligence

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, so the input schema already describes both parameters.
-The description does not add additional meaning to the parameters themselves, though it provides context on the tool's purpose.
+Schema coverage is 100%, so the schema already documents both parameters.
+The description mentions 'audio file' and 'analysis tools' but does not add meaningful new semantics beyond the parameter descriptions.
 Baseline 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.